jngene/dms290-a1/README.md

 ## Changes made for assignment 2
 > Changes made by Aman Shrestha

-Markup : -Layout
+- Layout

-            -Added animation so that the title appears first, then the two images -This brings a smooth introduction to the place with the title, the words "The world's happiest city" and then two images
+    - Added animation so that the title appears first, then the two images

+    - This brings a smooth introduction to the place with the title, the words "The world's happiest city" and then two images
-        -Embellishments
+- Embellishments
-            -Changed the font size of section-header; added shadow, padding and z-index to section-header; reduced opacity of background image
+    - Changed the font size of section-header; added shadow, padding and z-index to section-header; reduced opacity of background image
-            -This makes the section-header more visible against the background
+    - This makes the section-header more visible against the background